Skip to main content

 By Skip Clement

 A practiced Dynamic Caster with a two-handed butt extension can cover all fresh and saltwater animals except for Megalops – for example.
-The latter can sometimes claim the need of 100-foot casts
+The latter can sometimes claim the need for 100-foot casts.

-When I canceled a trip to the Bahamas, then a trip to Alaska, the end, I thought, was upon me.
+When I canceled a trip to the Bahamas and then a trip to Alaska, I thought the end was upon me

-I went to Bob Meiserand he got me into his 909 CX Two-Handed Shooting Head Rods, 9′ 9″ long ‘switch’ rods so I could advantage under-handed casting.
+I went to Bob Meiser, and he got me into his 909 CX Two-Handed rod, a 9′ 9″ long ‘switch’ rod.
+I could take advantage of underhanded casting without any pain.

 With the 909 CX fly rod, my dominant shoulder, arm, hand, and lower back were not nearly as engaged when casting shorter conventionally lengthed fly rods.
-When using my 909, I was able to gain considerable distance with the roll casts – a casting motion that is the granddaddy of all spey casts.
+However, when using my 909, I was able to gain considerable distance with the roll casts—a casting motion that is the granddaddy of all spey casts.

-I needed an inventory overhaul, and living on a fixed income, slowly losing purchasing power, I was in a financially limiting league of my own.
-I would not be able to buy an inventory of fly rods – at least five rods, maybe six at over $800 each.
+I needed an inventory overhaul, and living on a fixed income and slowly losing purchasing power, I was in a financially limiting league of my own.
+I could not buy an inventory of fly rods – at least five rods, maybe six at over $800 each.

-As shown in the YouTube video below, whole-heartedly embracing the Dynamic Cast can be a game-changer for any fly fisher, but for the weak in the herd, a godsend.
+As shown in the YouTube video below, wholeheartedly embracing the Dynamic Cast can be a game-changer for any fly fisher, but it is a godsend for the weak in the herd.

 Skip